 - Approach issues as a team. (“What are your thoughts about how WE are going to tackle this problem?”)

 - Be aware of negative ways you might default to when handling conflict (sarcasm, verbal abuse, withdrawing, bringing up issues from the past, etc.).

 - Seek counseling not when things are horrible, but when things are rocky and you have tried the above.

 The Village’s counselors can help couples who want to increase the satisfaction in their relationships.
-Call (701) 451-4900 to make an appointment.
+Contact the location nearest you to schedule an appointment.